infracost/docs/docs/features/cli_commands.md

 - `--github-api-url`: optional (default "https://api.github.com"), GitHub Enterprise users can set this to `https://GITHUB_SERVER/api`.
 - `--tag`: optional, customize hidden markdown tag used to detect comments posted by Infracost.
 - `--policy-path`: optional, path to Infracost [cost policy](/docs/features/cost_policies/) files, glob patterns need quotes (experimental).
+- `--show-all-projects`: optional, show all projects in the table of the comment output.

 #### Atlantis with GitHub